PursuitOfDataScience/PursuitOfDataScience/README.md

 And many more packages to come!

-### Data Science Interaction
+### R for Data Science Interaction

-I participate the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project weekly by visualizing the data and then tweeting the work.
-You can check out the code at {[TidyTuesdayWork](https://github.com/PursuitOfDataScience/TidyTuesdayWork)} or you can go to my [Twitter](https://twitter.com/PursuitOfDS) to see the visualizations made by using ggplot2.
+I participate the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project weekly by visualizing the data and then tweeting the visualizations.
+You can check out the code at {[TidyTuesdayWork](https://github.com/PursuitOfDataScience/TidyTuesdayWork)} and view the visualizations at my [Twitter](https://twitter.com/PursuitOfDS), where I showcase them.

-Also, I do blog my data analysis and post it on my website.
-You can check it out [here](https://youzhi.netlify.app/).
+Also, I do write data science blogs and post them on my website.
+You can check them out [here](https://youzhi.netlify.app/).